 At a glance

-If you want a career in the exciting and expanding PR sector, this course equips you with the practical skills and knowledge you need to succeed.
+If you want a career in the exciting and expanding PR sector, this course equips you with the professional skills and knowledge you need to succeed.
 Project work with real clients develops your ability to think critically about PR problems and create effective PR campaigns and you are also encouraged to develop your PR knowledge through industry work experience.

 Learn from lecturers who are practicing PR professionals and expert academics.

 Benefit from strong links with PR practitioners during your placement.

 Tailor your training with optional modules from journalism and media courses including TV and radio.